Quaker trusteeship: Background

-Using Trusts to Emancipate
+Using trusts to emancipate

-Adoption of Trustee Device
+Adoption of trustee device

 In 1808 many North Carolinians were using trusts as a way to manumit slaves without breaking North Carolina's restrictive laws.
 A master simply entrusted his or her slave to a trustee, who was responsible for providing the slave with his or her freedom.
 The trust would specify the manner by which the trustee could fulfill his or her obligations.
 Some trusts required the trustee to remove the slave to a state with less restrictive manumission laws and where the slave could be formally emancipated.
 Others required the trustee to free the slave in North Carolina by proving "meritorious service" in the proper court.
 Finally, many trusts required the trustee to hold the slave until North Carolina law permitted emancipation.
 The end goal of all these efforts was to avoid improper manumission and the possibility of re-enslavement.

 At the 1808 Yearly Meeting the Quakers decided to use trusts to collect slaves.
 A 1796, statute passed by the General Assembly, permitted religious organizations to appoint trustees to hold for the congregation any real estate and donations "of whatever kind".
 The Quakers interpreted this to include the holding of slaves in trust.
 To support this conclusion, the North Carolina Friends asked the respected jurist, William Gaston for his legal opinion.
 According to Gaston, the "donations of property such as money, slaves, etc., may be received to any amount – such donations can not be set aside by any persons claiming under the donors, nor can they be impaired by anyone."
 The Quakers, on the basis of this interpretation, appointed a number of trustees to accept donations of slaves from owners seeking to free their slaves.

-The Results of Quaker Trusteeship
+Results

 Over the next twenty years, the Quakers successfully used trusts to hold and free a number of slaves.
 By 1814 they held nearly 350 slaves in trust.
 A decade later the numbers held increased to over 500 slaves.
 At the apex of this program, in 1826, the Quakers held 600 slaves in trust.
 Individual Quakers from all over North Carolina gave their slaves to the Quaker established trusts.
 Some members went further, purchasing slaves from non-Quakers for the Society to hold in trust.
 Even some non-Quakers sought to assign their slaves to the Quaker trusts.
 The latter practice so worried the Quaker leadership that they prohibited it at the 1822 Yearly Meeting.

 Trustees fulfilled their obligations by granting entrusted slaves virtual freedom or transporting them to a state where freedom was available.
 Slaves held in trust in North Carolina often earned their own wages, ran their own families and owned their own property.
 Quakers also opened schools for these quasi-freedmen as early as 1816.
 Trustees sent other slaves to governments where the slave could be freed without violating the law.
 Popular destinations for entrusted slaves were Pennsylvania, Indiana, Illinois and Ohio.